raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 whichever is greater, the server will forcibly abort the connection.

 KEEPALIVE INTERVAL:
-: the keepalive interval for the current DSO Session, specified as a 32-bit unsigned integer in network (big endian) byte order in units of milliseconds.
+: The keepalive interval for the current DSO Session, specified as a 32-bit unsigned integer in network (big endian) byte order in units of milliseconds.
 This is the interval at which a client MUST generate keepalive traffic to maintain connection state.